Home - About AR - Learning Material - Exams - Clubs - Posters

 Your author has accessed a repeater in IoM from a hill in North Wales, using a handheld, and also to the north west coast of England.
 Likewise, it is possible to make VHF-FM contacts across the English Channel.
 Contact between Canada and the US, and between US and Mexico on VHF are also common.
 Contacts into Cuba are also presumably easy with a small Yagi from nearby areas, and are perfectly legal.

-J has been authorised for Her Majesty's Diamond Jubilee, celebrating Elizabeth's unprecedented 70 years as Queen, during 2022.
+J was authorised for Her Late Majesty's Diamond Jubilee, celebrating Elizabeth's unprecedented 70 years as Queen, during 2022.

 Globally, licences consist of the ITU issued prefix, a numeral, and 1 to 3 letters (no further 4 letter suffixes for Foundation licences in Australia will be issued).